evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/async-and-draft-states.md

 ### Webhook

-When you are working with a agent that already listen for webhooks, you can just register a second one to get notified on finished processes:
+When you are working with a agent that already listen for webhooks, you can just register a second one to get notified on finished processes.
+Keep in mind to use the ``TASK_WEBHOOK`` type now:

 ```js
 import axios from 'axios';